clef-men/article_tmc/popl25-author-response.md

   establish a complete result of correctness of TMC with imperative context updates.

-In our opinion, the value of this independent discussion of TMC is in providing a clear exposition of the TMC transformation, in a nice, general conceptual setting that also encompasses many other variants of the transformation.
+In our opinion, the value of Leijen and Lorenzen's discussion of TMC is in providing a clear exposition of the TMC transformation, in a nice, general conceptual setting that also encompasses many other variants of the transformation.
 This is neat, and an excellent paper to read to understand TMC.
-Presumably the authors chose to carefully balance the amount of formal details and the clarity/intuitiveness of the calculation they present, and favored clarity/simplicty overally.
+Presumably the authors chose to carefully balance the amount of formal details and the clarity/intuitiveness of the calculation they present, and favored clarity/simplicity overall.
 The result is a useful contribution, but we would not consider it a fully rigorous pen-and-paper proof of soundness of the TMC transformation, and we believe that there is a large gap from their argument to